Skip to main content

 Putter Fitting – The Most Important Club to Custom Fit

-Putter Length - When you think that golfers are so different in their height, arm length, and putting posture, it’s logical to think that the putter’s length must be custom fit to ensure a smooth putting stroke.
-Arms scrunched up into the body or stretched out to the point of tension while stroking the putt are not conducive to consistency.
+Putter Length: With variations in height, arm length, and putting posture, length must be custom fit to ensure a smooth stroke.
+Arms shouldn't be scrunched up or stretched out during the stroke.

-Putter Lie Angle - Since putters do have loft, that means if the toe or the heel of the putter is off the ground at impact, the face is pointing somewhere other than the intended target line.
-For consistent accuracy, we must adjust the putter’s lie angle for each golfer, so the putter sits perfectly in the center of the sole from heel to toe.
+Putter Lie Angle: Since putters have loft, if the toe or heel is off the ground at impact, the face points away from the target line.
+We adjust lie angle so the putter sits perfectly centered on the sole.

-Thanks to Tom Wishon for his contribution to putter fitting.
+(Credit to Tom Wishon for his contribution to putter fitting knowledge)

-· If you have done either an iron or driver fitting in the last 60 days, the putter fitting is $115.
+• If you've completed an iron or driver fitting within the last 60 days: $150

-· The fitting fee does not include incidentals such as a new grip, shaft, weights, counter-weights
+• Fitting fee does not include incidentals such as new grips, shafts, weights, or counter-weights

-NOTE: The fitting fees are a separate fee for the fitting only.
-Fitting fees are not included in club prices.
-The price for clubs is in addition to the fitting fees.
-During a club fitting, I measure your swing and match a set of clubs perfectly to that swing.
-Throughout the process, we hit balls and I measure your swing speed tempo time while taking high-speed photographs.
-We decide on the best head design and I measure shaft characteristics to arrive at the correct shaft flex profile.
-We ensure you have the correct length of the club and grip size.
-A club fitting is very similar to tailoring a suit.
-It cannot be done online.
-It typically takes 2-3 hours for irons or woods, and only 1 hour for the putter.
+The fitting fee is separate from club prices.
+Fitting fees are not included in the cost of clubs.
+During a fitting, I measure your swing and match clubs to optimize that swing.
+Throughout the process, we hit balls while I measure swing speed and tempo, capture high-speed video, and test shaft characteristics to determine the correct flex profile.
+We determine proper club length and grip size.
+A club fitting is similar to tailoring a suit—it cannot be done online and typically requires 2-3 hours for irons or woods, and 1 hour for putters.

 Effective 12/2/23:

-At Augusta Custom Clubs, we are dedicated to delivering custom-fitted golf clubs of the highest quality, tailored to each golfer's individual needs.
+At Augusta Custom Clubs and Swing Analysis, we are dedicated to delivering custom-fitted golf clubs of the highest quality, tailored to each golfer's individual needs.
 To ensure an efficient and effective service from the initial fitting to the final delivery, the following payment policy will be in effect from 12/2/23.

 Payment for Components, Fitting Fees, and Final Product: